hannonhill/Webservices-Java-Sample-Project/README.md

 Prerequisites:

-This assumes you have Eclipse 3.6+, EGit plugin, and Ant 1.7+ installed and configured for your development environment, as well as the included Axis libraries.
+This assumes you have Eclipse 3.6+, m2e Maven plugin, and Ant 1.7+ installed and configured for your development environment, as well as the included Axis libraries.

-Eclipse can be downloaded at: http://download.eclipse.org Ant can be downloaded at: http://ant.apache.org/
+- Eclipse can be downloaded at: http://download.eclipse.org
+- Ant can be downloaded at: http://ant.apache.org/
-EGit can be installed by going to Help > Eclipse Marketplace and typing 'EGit'
+- m2e Maven plugin comes with Eclipse 3.7+ and can be installed for older versions by going to Help > Eclipse Marketplace and typing 'EGit'

 It is recommended you set up your environment in the following manner: